Hyperpigmentation is the result of trauma to the skin; it usually improves on its own eventually, but how can you help it on its way?

 Balmonds Daily Moisturising Cream for daily maintenance of dry or sensitive skin

-Balmonds Rosehip Scar Oil for long-term application to improve the appearance of uneven or hyperpigmented skin tone
+Balmonds Rosehip Scar Oil for long-term application to help improve the appearance of uneven or hyperpigmented skin tone